 - (1) In General.
 The special master or the court may grant a motion for an enlargement of time for good cause shown except when such an extension is prohibited by these rules. - (2) Contents of a Motion for Enlargement.
+A motion for an enlargement of time must set forth: - (A) the specific number of additional days requested;

-A motion for an enlargement of time must set forth: - (A) the specific number of additional days requested; - (B) the date to which the enlargement is to run: - (C) the total number of days granted in any previously filed motions for enlargement; and - (D) the reason for the enlargement. - (3) Communication With Opposing Counsel.
-Prior to filing a motion for enlargement, the moving party must make a reasonable effort to discuss the motion with opposing counsel and must indicate in the motion whether an opposition will be filed, or, if opposing counsel cannot be consulted, an explanation of the efforts that were made to do so. - (c) Additional Time After Service By Mail.
+- (B) the date to which the enlargement is to run; - (C) the total number of days granted in any previously filed motions for enlargement; and - (D) the reason for the enlargement. - (c) Additional Time After Service By Mail.
 When a party may or must act within a specified time after service and service is made by mail, 3 days are added to the prescribed period, unless the special master or the court orders otherwise.

 (As revised and reissued May 1, 2002; as amended Jan.
-11, 2010.)
+11, 2010, July 31, 2023.)